plasmatic1/autocpp/README.md

 ## Background

-Ever since the introduction of points to DM::OJ (absolutely prehistory in internet time), DM::OJ has had an issue with code copiers who use publically available solution repositories.
+Ever since the introduction of points to DM::OJ. it has had an issue with code copiers who use publically available solution repositories.
 This tool attempts to address that issue by using Stanford MOSS to help find copied code.

 ## Steps